 Frighteningly little isn’t it?

-For more than five years I’ve been talking to experts in farming, chemistry, microbiology, food science, micronutrients, soil mapping medicine and history.
+For more than seven years I spoke to experts in farming, chemistry, microbiology, food science, micronutrients, soil mapping medicine and history.
 I’ve attended seminars, I’ve read (extensively) – all because one man had a theory.

 A quite compelling theory as it turned out.